owstack/btc-wallet-service/README.md

 ## Attribution

-This repository was created by copy forking [bitcore-wallet-service commit b6d9048] (https://github.com/bitpay/bitcore-wallet-service/commit/b6d904800196f48329f6f10d4cc191b6964ba105).
+This repository was created by copy forking [bitcore-wallet-service commit b6d9048](https://github.com/bitpay/bitcore-wallet-service/commit/b6d904800196f48329f6f10d4cc191b6964ba105).

 # Description

 Btccore Wallet Service facilitates multisig HD wallets creation and operation through a (hopefully) simple and intuitive REST API.

-BWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a multisig wallet to communicate and operate – with minimum server trust.
+BTCWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a multisig wallet to communicate and operate – with minimum server trust.

-See [Btccore-wallet-client](https://github.com/owstack/btccore-wallet-client) for the *official* client library that communicates to BWS and verifies its response.
-Also check [Btccore-wallet](https://github.com/owstack/btccore-wallet) for a simple CLI wallet implementation that relays on BWS.
+See [Btccore-wallet-client](https://github.com/owstack/btccore-wallet-client) for the *official* client library that communicates to BTCWS and verifies its response.
+Also check [Btccore-wallet](https://github.com/owstack/btccore-wallet) for a simple CLI wallet implementation that relays on BTCWS.

 # Getting Started
 ```